Theodo-UK/RN-common-docs/docs/details.md

 > ⚠️ Don't ever commit one of these two files with an actual staging/production key in it!
 Only `Fastlane` should be responsible for setting the correct keys here, otherwise our secrets might be unveiled.

 To monitor crashes, visit AppCenter Diagnostics

-## Appcenter CodePush (Instant release) 🔫

-- CodePush deployment key per app per environment **and** CodePush public key per environment entered in platform-specific configuration files:

-  - `ios/yourapp/Info.plist`
-  - `android/app/src/main/res/values/strings.xml`

-  The keys are entered in the fastlane environment secrets file (`fastlane/.env.<env-name>.secret`) and set in the platform-specific config files per environment when doing a hard deploy.
-  For details see lanes `set_keys` and `ios:build` in the [Fastfile](../fastlane/Fastfile).

-  > ⚠️ Don't ever commit one of these two files with an actual staging/production key in it!
-Only `Fastlane` should be responsible for setting the correct keys here, otherwise our secrets might be unveiled.

-- CodePush entry point and config in `src/index.js`

-To use Codepush, see [Deployment 🚀](./docs/deployment.md).